veeto

 Key Takeaways

-• Requires chain restaurants to offer at least one children's meal under 550 calories with specific nutritional standards.
+• Requires chain restaurants to offer at least one children's meal that meets specific nutrition standards by 2026.

-• Requires employee training on healthy meal standards by July 1, 2026.
+• Requires chain restaurants to train employees on healthy meal standards by July 1, 2026.

 Get Involved